peteroupc/peteroupc.github.io/colorgen.md

 ### CMYK

 CMYK is a color model describing the amount and proportion of cyan, magenta, yellow, and black (K) inks to use to reproduce a given color on paper.
 However, a proper conversion of a CMYK color to RGB, or vice versa, is not trivial, in part because&mdash;
-- the conversion to RGB deals with color mixture of inks, which is not as simple as mixing abstract colors (see "[Color Mixture](#Color_Mixture)", later), and
+1. the conversion to RGB deals with color mixture of inks, which is not as simple as mixing abstract colors (see "[Color Mixture](#Color_Mixture)", later), and
-- the meaning and conversion of CMYK colors can vary depending on numerous printing conditions, including inks and paper; for example, different inks have different light reflectances.<sup>[(5)](#Note5)</sup>
+2. the meaning and conversion of CMYK colors can vary depending on the printing condition, including what inks and paper are used; for example, different inks have different light reflectances.<sup>[(5)](#Note5)</sup>

 <a id=Y_prime_C_sub__B__sub_C_sub__R__sub></a>
 ### Y&prime;C<sub>_B_</sub>C<sub>_R_</sub>